marmelab/react-admin/docs/Labs.md

 # Labs

 This section references some projects we're working which are not ready yet for production.
 They probably miss some features or are not handling all corner cases.
-Use them at your own risks and we would appreciate some feedback!
+Use them at your own risks.
+Besides, we would really appreciate some feedback!

 ## ra-tree